 A chronic illness is ongoing.
 It affects your health over a long period of time—possibly your entire life.
 In many cases, there is no way to cure a chronic illness.
 Diabetes and high blood pressure are examples of chronic illnesses.

-It’s important to understand that your chronic illness is a serious problem.
+It’s important to take your chronic illness seriously.
 If you don’t believe this, you’ll never be motivated to manage your illness effectively.
-Managing your illness involves making lifestyle choices and using prescribed medical treatments to be as healthy as possible.
+Managing your illness involves making good lifestyle choices and using prescribed medical treatments to be as healthy as possible.
 Unless you take care of your body, your chronic illness can cause more problems in the future.

-When you have a chronic health problem, it’s easy to feel overwhelmed and helpless, as if the illness has taken over your life.
-For example, you may need to take daily insulin injections, use an inhaler or monitor your blood pressure.
+When you have a chronic health problem, it’s easy to feel overwhelmed.
+You may even feel helpless, as if the illness has taken over your life.
+For example, you may need to take daily insulin injections.
+You may need to use an inhaler, or monitor your blood pressure.
 However, you can take steps to control the negative effects of a chronic illness on your health.
-One method of taking control is called "self-management."
+One method of taking control is called “self-management.”

 What is self-management of chronic illness?

 Self-management of chronic illness means that you take responsibility for doing what it takes to manage your illness effectively.
-It’s important for you to be responsible for your health because the treatment recommendations your doctor makes won’t do any good unless you follow them.
+It’s important for you to be responsible for your health.
+The treatment recommendations your doctor makes won’t do any good unless you follow them.
 He or she can’t make decisions for you or make you change your behavior.
 Only you can do these things.

 In self-management, you and your doctor are partners in care.
 Your doctor can provide valuable advice and information to help you deal with your illness.
 However, the treatment plan that works best for one person with your condition won’t necessarily work best for you.
-Talk to your doctor about the different treatment options available and help him or her create a plan that’s right for you.
-After all, nobody knows more than you do about your feelings, your actions and how your health problems affect you.
+Talk to your doctor about the different treatment options available.
+Help him or her create a plan that’s right for you.
+After all, nobody knows more than you do about your feelings, your actions, and how your health problems affect you.

 As part of self-management, it’s also your responsibility to ask for the help you need to deal with your illness.
-This support can come from friends and family members, as well as from your doctor or a support group for people with your health problem.
+This support can come from friends and family members.
+It may come from your doctor or a support group for people with your health problem.

 How can self-management help a person who has a chronic illness?